-Age Discrimination is a protected characteristic and is when you are treated unfavourable due to your age.
-For age discrimination the Equality Act protects you from age discrimination in aspects of employment including, recruitment, employment terms and conditions, promotions, and dismissal etc.
+Age Discrimination is when you are treated unfavourable due to your age.
+There are various types of age discrimination including recruitment, employment terms and conditions, promotions, and dismissal etc.

 SEE IF YOU QUALIFY, GET RESPONSE IN 72 HOURS.